AnanthaRajuC/anantharajuc.github.io/_posts/2018-07-29-Essential-Reading.markdown

 <a href="https://www.contributor-covenant.org/" target="_blank" >Contributor Covenant</a> - A Code of Conduct for Open Source Projects.

+<a href="https://github.com/github/choosealicense.com" target="_blank" >Choose A License</a> - A site to provide non-judgmental guidance on choosing a license for your open source project

 <a href="https://github.com/braydie/HowToBeAProgrammer" target="_blank" >How To Be A Programmer</a> - An attempt to summarize as concisely as possible those things that the author of the article wishes someone had explained to him/her when he/she was twenty-one.

 <a href="https://gist.github.com/PurpleBooth/109311bb0361f32d87a2" target="_blank" >README</a> and <a href="https://gist.github.com/PurpleBooth/b24679402957c63ec426" target="_blank" >CONTRIBUTING</a> template for projects (GitHub) by <a href="https://github.com/PurpleBooth" target="_blank" >Billie Thompson</a>